 EBCS Negotiation Procedure for Associated STAs

 An EBCS STA may transmit an EBCS Request frame to its associated EBCS AP to request one or more EBCSs provided by the EBCS AP.
 If an EBCS AP has indicated that one or more EBCSs require association, an EBCS STA shall associate with the EBCS AP and subsequently transmit an EBCS Request frame to request one or more of such EBCSs.
 A request for one or more EBCSs that does not require association may also be included in the same EBCS Request frame.
-When requesting an EBCS using an EBCS Request frame, an EBCS STA may request an EBCS with a certain time to termination as indicated in Time To Termination field included in the EBCS Request frame.
+When requesting an EBCS using an EBCS Request frame, an EBCS STA may request an EBCS with a certain time to termination as indicated in Requested Time To Termination field included in the EBCS Request frame.
 This element optionally allows the non-AP STA to provide the MAC address of the AP currently serving the EBCS stream, which may not be the same as the one receiving the request.

 After receiving an EBCS Request frame from an associated EBCS STA, an EBCS AP shall respond with an EBCS Response frame.
 If the EBCS AP indicates in the EBCS Response frame that the request for an EBCS is successful, it may include a Time To Termination field to indicate the time to termination for the EBCS.
 It may also include EBCS service period information and the frequency of the EBCS service periods for the EBCS in the EBCS Response frame.

+An EBCS STA that receives an EBCS Response frame may negotiate for the extension of an EBCS traffic stream if the EBCS traffic stream indicated in one of the EBCS Response Info subfields terminates earlier than desired.
+The EBCS STA may negotiate the extension of the EBCS traffic stream by transmitting another EBCS Request frame to its associated AP by including a desired value in the Requested Time to Termination subfield in the EBCS Request Info subfield containing the Content ID of the EBCS traffic stream. [#1560]

+NOTE 1—Which values of a received Time To Termination subfield are considered acceptable is determined by the receiving STA and is beyond the scope of this standard.

-NOTE—The EBCS transmitter of an EBCS has the authority to determine the time to termination of the EBCS.
+NOTE 2—The EBCS transmitter of an EBCS traffic stream has the authority to determine the time to termination of the EBCS traffic stream.